sblauth/cashocs/docs/source/api_doc.rst

 -----------

 The sub-modules include several duplicates of entries already shown above.
-If a method or class is important or very relevant for cashocs, it can be found in the main module directly, and there is no need for sub-modules.
+If a method or class is important or very relevant for CASHOCS, it can be found in the main module directly, and there is no need for sub-modules.
 However, there may still be useful classes or functions here, for public use.